ThomasRohde/publish-confluence/README.md

 # Fetch a page and all its child pages recursively
 publish-confluence fetch -s MYSPACE -p "My Page Title" -c

+# Fetch a page with all its attachments
+publish-confluence fetch -s MYSPACE -p "My Page Title" -a

+# Fetch a page with all its child pages and attachments
+publish-confluence fetch -s MYSPACE -p "My Page Title" -c -a

 # Fetch using verbose logging for more details
 publish-confluence fetch -s MYSPACE -p "My Page Title" -v